Ideolys/goha/README.md

       // every request coming to blabla.company.net will be routed to http://100.100.100.100:8101 "blabla.company.net" : "http://100.100.100.100:8101",
       "toto.company.net"   : "http://100.100.100.101:8102",
-      // Underscore char can be used to deactivate a redirection wihout removing the line from the JSON "_titi.company.net"   : "http://100.100.100.101:8102",
+      // Underscore char can be used to deactivate a redirection wihout removing the line from the JSON [TODO] "_titi.company.net"   : "http://100.100.100.101:8102",
       // Add custom headers like x-schema for ideos multitenant "saas-client-1.company.net" : {